Healthdirect Free Australian health advice you can count on.

 • faeces (poo)

-Clothing, wool, animal hides and straw can also carry the bacteria.
+Contaminated clothing, wool, animal hides and straw can also cause infection.

 When should I see my doctor?

-If you're concerned that you're at risk of Q fever or if you have Q fever symptoms, see your doctor.
+If you're concerned that you're at risk of Q fever, see your doctor to get vaccinated.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.